-Pest Potential to be on pathway Present within Australia Potential for establishment and spread Potential for economic consequences Consider further in PRA and spread.
-Hop latent virus (HpLV) [Flexiviridae: Carlavirus] Yes: Hop latent virus is symptomless on hop (Mahaffee et al. 2009).
+Pest Potential to be on pathway Present within Australia Potential for establishment and spread Potential for economic consequences Consider further in PRA [Flexiviridae: Carlavirus] et al. 2009).
+Viruses, as a rule, infect host plants systemically and all plant parts, including parts used for vegetative propagation are infected (Bos 1999). and Madden 2003) Hop mosaic virus (HpMV) [Flexiviridae: Carlavirus] Yes: Hop mosaic virus is symptomless on hop (Mahaffee et al. 2009).
 Viruses, as a rule, infect host plants systemically and all plant parts, including parts used for vegetative propagation are infected (Bos 1999).
-Yes (Pethybridge and Madden 2003) Assessment not required Assessment not required Hop mosaic virus (HpMV) [Flexiviridae: Carlavirus] Yes: Hop mosaic virus is symptomless on hop (Mahaffee et al. 2009).
-Viruses, as a rule, infect host plants systemically and all plant parts, including parts used for vegetative propagation are infected (Bos 1999).
 Yes (Pethybridge and Madden 2003) Assessment not required Assessment not required Humulus japonicus latent virus (HJLV) [Bromoviridae: Ilarvirus] Yes: Transmitted by mechanical inoculation and by seed (Brunt et al. 1996).
 Introduced into UK through propagative material (Mahaffee et al. 2009) Not known to occur Yes: This species is present in China (Pethybridge et al. 2008).
 There are similar natural and built environments in parts of Australia that would be suitable for its establishment and spread.
 Yes: Symptomless infection of commercial hop plants is of concern because production losses from this virus are unknown (Gent et al. 2009).
 Yes Petunia asteroid mosaic virus (PetAMV) [Tombusviridae: Necrovirus] Yes: PetAMV is found in the roots of host plants (Lovisolo 1990; Pfeilstetter et al. 1996) and therefore on the pathway.
 Not known to occur Yes: This species is present in the Czech Republic (Pethybridge et al. 2008), Germany, Canada and Switzerland (Pfeilstetter et al. 1996).
-There are similar natural and built environments in parts of Yes: PetAMV is associated with viral necrosis of sweet cherry.
-Viral necrosis of sweet cherry is a serious disease in Germany where heavily damaged trees have been observed showing canker-like deformations on Yes
+There are similar natural and built environments in parts of Australia that would be suitable for its establishment and spread.
+Yes: PetAMV is associated with viral necrosis of sweet cherry.
+Viral necrosis of sweet cherry is a serious disease in Germany where heavily damaged trees have been observed showing canker-like deformations on the shoots as well as bark splits, necrosis of leaf midveins and misshapen fruits with necrotic spots Yes